ibm-cloud-architecture/refarch-eda/docs-gatsby/README.md

 You’re also free to make your own components and use them in your MDX pages.

+## Developing the docs

+This is your primary method for starting up your Gatsby site for development.

+1. `cd docs-gatsby`
+2. `npm install`
+3. `npm run dev`

+## Building the docs to test locally

+This is what you’ll use to bundle your site for production.
+Gatsby will minimize your images and create a static, blazing fast site in your public directory.
+It is preferred to use the `:prefix` option, as this will append all of your links with a `pathPrefix` specified in your `gatsby-config.js` file.

+1. `cd docs-gatsby`
+2. `npm run build:prefix`
+3. `npm run serve:prefix`

 ## What’s Next?

 - Migrating reusable MDX components